Table of Contents:

 This means a technology able to analyze thousands of pictures every day across marketplaces and social media, and that could be trained to detect any type of protected products.
 At Red Points, our approach to leveraging technology to tackle this problem is actually rather straightforward:

 It goes without saying that counterfeiters will continue to evolve and what works today won’t be suited for tomorrow.
 Given the speed at which online counterfeits spread online, dealing with copycats manually will quickly feel like fighting a losing battle.
-Enlisting the help of a technology partner to join the dots between listings across all major marketplaces to speed up IP enforcement procedures will come a long way to help you reach your wider company goals.
+Enlisting the help of a technology partner to join the dots between listings across all major marketplaces to speed up Intellectual Property monitoring procedures will come a long way to help you reach your wider company goals.